Matthew Stillman: Early life and education

 Stillman grew up in Richmond, south-west London.
 His father imported products from China, while his mother worked for Air France at Heathrow Airport.
 He has two siblings.
-He was educated at University College School, London, and the University of Sussex, where he studied politics, graduating in 1991.
+He was educated at University College School, and the University of Sussex, where he studied politics, graduating in 1991.

 Career

 Early career

 After unsuccessfully trying to break into the film industry in London, Stillman visited Prague in 1992 with a friend, Nick Spikings, to explore the possibility of setting up a production company in the city.
 Beginning with "$500 and a typewriter" and renting an office at Barrandov Studios for $150 a month, the two friends set up a company called Stillking.
-They then started a nightclub, Ubiquity, to provide cash-flow over the company's first summer.
+They then started a nightclub, Ubiquity, to provide cash flow over the company's first summer.

 Stillking

 Stillman won Stillking's first business working on a music video for k.d. lang, then produced a TV commercial for Dentsu.
 More work on TV commercials followed.
-In 1994, Stillman chose an unknown Czech film student, Ivan Zachariáš, to make a film about UN peace-keepers for a 50th anniversary commercial for the UN.
+In 1994, Stillman chose an unknown Czech film student, Ivan Zachariáš, to make a film about UN peacekeepers for a 50th-anniversary commercial for the UN.
 The project marked a breakthrough for both Stillking and Zachariáš.

 By 1995, Stillking was working on around ninety commercials a year.
 Film-makers were coming to Prague in large numbers, attracted by the combination of low costs, attractive locations and high production standards, and over the next decade the company thrived and expanded.
-Offices were in due course opened in Warsaw, London, Budapest (Pioneer Stillking), Bucharest (Icon Stillking), Milan, Barcelona, Cape Town and Santiago de Chile.
+Offices were in due course opened in Budapest (Pioneer Stillking), Bucharest (Icon Stillking), Belgrade (Stillking WIP), Malaga (Anima Stillking), Cape Town, Ljubljana and Mexico City.
 By 1999 the company was turning over around $20m a year and by 2002 about $168m.

 In 1995, Stillking made its first network mini-series: The Ring, for NBC, starring Nastassja Kinski, was released in 1996.
 The same year Stillking worked on its first feature film, Plunkett & Macleane (released 1999) with Working Title Films.
 Stillking subsequently set up its own development arm for producing its own English-language films.